AntonMakarov/graphql_apollo_mongodb_server/README.md

-How to Setup Graphql and Mongodb server in Node JS with Apollo Server
+<b>How to Setup Graphql and Mongodb server in Node JS with Apollo Server</b>
 <br/>
 That node server makes you get data from mongodb database.Also that have a tutorial.
 <br/>